 Titanium or Ti is a silver-gray metal that belongs to Group 4 (IVb) on the periodic table.
 It is strong, lightweight, and has a low-corrosion index.
 This is why it is widely used as an alloy for many aircraft parts.
 0.44% of the Earth’s crust contains titanium.
 For this reason, it is distributed practically everywhere – in rocks, clay, sand, plants and animals, meteorites, deep-sea dredgings, natural water, and stars.

 Even though titanium was discovered in the 1700s, it wasn’t until 1910 that the pure form of titanium was prepared in the laboratory by Mathew A. Hunter.
 He achieved this by using sodium to reduce titanium tetrachloride (TiCl4) in an airtight steel cylinder.
-This paved way for more experiments that led to the commercial production of pure titanium available to the world now.
+This paved the way for more experiments that led to the commercial production of pure titanium available to the world now.

 Pure titanium is less dense than both aluminum and iron.
 This means it is ductile and can be polished to give off a high luster.
 It also has considerably low thermal and electrical conductivity.
 Unlike iron and steel which are highly paramagnetic, titanium isn’t strongly attracted to magnets.